-With urbanization and growth of cities, there is need urgency for better governance. governance is no more limited to provision of infrastructure and operation of civic services.
+With urbanization and growth of cities, there is need and urgency for better governance.
+Urban governance is no more limited to provision of infrastructure and operation of civic services.
 Conventional methods of governance with top-down approaches are considered inadequate, inappropriate and restrictive.
 Good urban governance is characterized by sustainability, equity and efficiency, transparency and accountability, civic engagement, security development of partnerships etc. liability, competitiveness and bank ability are the other features of a modern city There is a need for prudent and efficient financial and asset management to increase their capacity to facilitate market borrowing for investment in city development.

-REVIEW OF THE LITERATURE
+REVIEW OF THE LITERATURE:

+The institution of local government has a long history in India.
+Even in ancient India, there were various types of local government institutions including Panchayats.
+But during the Mughal period, the local government units greatly deteriorated.
+Even in the time of East India Company and during the early British suzerainty, the local bodies decayed considerably.
+But it cannot be gainsaid that these local government institutions acquired representative character during the British period and the municipal institution are the legacy of British administration Literature on municipal administration is scattered in a large number of public documents, research and other academic documents and descriptive writings of national leaders and administrators associated with the municipal institutions.
 In a research "A Study of Local Self-Government in Urban India", P.K.
 Matoo makes some interesting observations on local government.
 For example, he argues that there is no need for having rural panchayats unless "it be for the purpose of small scale litigation."
 He is not in favour of rural-urban relationship.
-He criticizes the present day tendency to study the problems of rural and urban local selfgovernment institutions together.
+He criticizes the present day tendency to study the problems of rural and urban local self-government institutions together.

 Elsewhere in the same publication, he states - A static state of existence invariably leads to decay.
 Local bodies have been static for such a long time that they reek of decay.
 There has been no serious effort by the local bodies to examine their own.
 Weaknesses and to boldly speak out the same.
 Local bodies have been persistently following the same old rut.
 R.L.
-Khanna in his research "Municipal Government Administration in India" discusses the growth and structure of municipal Government and organization of municipal authority.
+Khanna in research "Municipal Government Administration in India" discusses the growth and structure of municipal Government and organization of municipal authority.
 He lists 14 defects deficiencies in the municipal service in India and makes 12 recommendations for improving municipal personnel administration in India.
-In order to stress his point, he quotes the Report of the Committee of Municipal Employees Training which states, "The weakness of our municipal administration is due, among other reasons, to the fact that the administrative personnel of municipal bodies in the country have not been always recruited by a system of merit or trained adequately in the techniques of municipal administration.
+In order to stress his point, he quotes the Report of the Committee of Municipal Employees Training which states, "The weakness of our municipal administration is due, among other reasons, to the fact that administrative personnel of municipal bodies in the country have not been always recruited by a system of merit or trained adequately in the techniques of municipal administration.
 Nor are men of talent attracted to the municipal service because of the low salaries paid to municipal employees in general.